 In addition, local staff in Prato also provides a 24 hour, seven days a week emergency response to any incident.

 Q. What are the emergency protocols?

 A. If the student is in Italy and is involved in an emergency situation, the student should either contact an emergency responder or the on-site staff immediately.
-If a student is unable to do so, University of New Haven Campus Police should be contacted.
+If a student is unable to do so, University Police should be contacted.
 Students will be provided with all of the appropriate contact details when they arrive on site.

 Tuscany Campus staff has emergency contact procedures in place 24 hours a day, seven days a week.
 Our staff is able to contact students quickly and can relay information to the home campus promptly when necessary.

 Q: What if a student needs medical attention while overseas?

 A: We do encourage parents of our students to apply for a passport if you do not already have one (or renew one you already have that will expire within six months of the student’s return date).
 Should an emergency arise while your student is abroad it may be helpful or necessary for you to travel abroad to be with them.
 Please visit the State Department for more information.